oyve/weather-formulas/README.md

 - [Adjust Pressure To Sea Level](https://en.wikipedia.org/wiki/Atmospheric_pressure#Altitude_variation):
     - Simple formula: A quick approximation for standard conditions.
     - Advanced formula: A more accurate calculation using the barometric formula.
-    - By lapse rate: Adjust pressure using a fixed lapse rate.
     - By dynamic lapse rate: Adjust pressure using a dynamically calculated lapse rate.
     - By historical data: Adjust pressure using historical readings.